anhinga/2021-notes/matrix-mult-machines/README.md

 This is an active work, which is continuing.

-We have also resurrected some of the 2020 work by the "Grimoire team"
+We have also resurrected some of the 2020 work by the "Grimoire team":

 https://github.com/anhinga/julia-notebooks/tree/main/grimoire-team